 At the present time, there is insufficient scientific evidence to demonstrate the safety and efficacy of the Guardian System for intracardiac ischemia monitoring.
 The Guardian device has not been cleared by the FDA for use in the U.S. outside clinical trial settings.

 LAA occlusion devices are non-pharmacologic alternatives to anticoagulation for stroke prevention in patients with atrial fibrillation.
-Currently, there is one device that has FDA-approval for this indication in the U.S.(Watchman), but at least 2 different devices (The Lariat® Loop Applicator device, The Amplatzer Amulet® device) have been evaluated for this purpose.
+Currently, there is one device that has FDA-approval for this indication in the U.S.(Watchman), but other devices (The Lariat® Loop Applicator device, The Amplatzer Amulet® device, The AtriClip Device) have been evaluated for this purpose.

 A Class II medical device called Lariat® (SentraHEART, Inc.) fails one out of 10 times when used “off label” in a cardiac procedure to clamp off a potential source of dangerous blood clots in high risk heart patients.
 Furthermore, using Lariat in this procedure often leads to urgent cardiac surgery or death and does not lower the risk of stroke in patients who undergo the procedure.
 The Amplatzer Amulet® device (St. Jude Medical, Plymouth, MN) has a CE approval in Europe for left atrial appendage closure, but is not currently approved in the U.S. for any indication.
 The main difference between the Watchman and the Lariat is that the Watchman is a metal and fabric implant placed inside the heart, blocking the opening to the appendage.
 The Lariat on the other hand occludes the appendage by tying off the base of the LAA from outside the heart.